 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The amendments in the update increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statements of financial position and disclosing key information about leasing arrangements.
-The guidance is required to be applied by the Agency for the year ended June 30, 2023; however, early application is permitted.
+The guidance is required to be applied by the Agency for the year ended June 30, 2023.
 The Agency is currently evaluating the effect that the standard will have on the financial statements.